Europe problem mass migration?

 Tens of thousands who have reached northern Europe have been taken in and resettled, but thousands more keep coming.
 Others have been halted at hastily constructed border fences in southern Europe and are piling up in miserable camps to which humanitarian aid is being channeled in growing volumes, but never enough to catch up.

 In the Mediterranean, ships are patrolling to counter illegal migration operations, catch people smugglers, turn back some refugee boats — invariably overladen — and, most tragically of all, rescue survivors from flimsy and sinking craft.
-At least 2,000 have drowned in the first half of this yearImage result for europe migration.
+At least 2,000 have drowned in the first half of this year.

 But still the sad flows continue, sometimes faster via one route, sometimes slowing and then starting up again — across to Turkey, Greece and the Greek islands, and then up through the Balkans, to Sicily and its islands, to Malta and to Spain and the Spanish enclaves on the North African coast.